zabihbakhtiari/Freelencer-Collaboration-Hub/README.md

 - TypeScript
 - Vite
 - Tailwind CSS
-- [List any other major technologies or libraries used]

 ## Contributing
 We welcome contributions to the Freelancer Collaboration Hub!
 Please follow these steps to contribute: